Tornium/tornium/docs/user/bot/stocks.rst

 Stock Notification Feed
 -----------------------
-SkyNet will send all enabled feed options to a specified channel that can be set in the server's dashboard under "Stocks".
+Tornium will send all enabled feed options to a specified channel that can be set in the server's dashboard under "Stocks".

 .. warning::
     Stocks feed notifications are still under development and are currently disabled in all servers.